stefanofa/awesome/TOPICS.md

 ## json-ld

 *   [garmeeh/next-seo](https://github.com/garmeeh/next-seo) - Next SEO is a plug in that makes managing your SEO easier in Next.js projects.

-## seo

-*   [garmeeh/next-seo](https://github.com/garmeeh/next-seo) - Next SEO is a plug in that makes managing your SEO easier in Next.js projects.

-*   [vercel/next-forge](https://github.com/vercel/next-forge) - Production-grade Turborepo template for Next.js apps.

-*   [goenning/google-indexing-script](https://github.com/goenning/google-indexing-script) - Script to get your site indexed on Google in less than 48 hours

 ## selenium